xperthut/HYPPO-X/README.md

 ## Change configuration
 ###### ([Back to content list](#contents))

-The file named `config.h`contains all settings.
+The file named `config.h`contains the settings.
 One can change the value of the configuration file to make change in the code and change the output.
 Necessary configurations are here:

 ##### Set the value of first filter using following constant.
 Our program accepts four values `0-3`.
 ```cpp
 #define FILTER_1 VALUE
 ```

 ##### Set the value of second filter using following constant.
-For `Single filter` the value for this filter is `1`.
+For `Single filter` the value for this constant is `1`.
 For `Double filter function` our program accepts four values `0-3`.
 ```cpp
 #define FILTER_2 VALUE
 ```